mdsol/hale/README.md

 #### 5.2.1. options
 The "options" property is OPTIONAL.

-If options is specified it MUST be a list.
+If options is specified it MUST be an array.
 Options specifies possible for the associated data.
-The list can either be an array of "strings" or an array of JSON objects keyed by the value to be used (this may need to be a Reference Object) to specify more about what property to use).
+The array can either be an array of objects matching the Data's 'type' property, or an array of JSON objects keyed by the value to be used (this may need to be a Reference Object) to specify more about what property to use).

 #### 5.2.2. in
 The "in" property is OPTIONAL.